Talane’s Top 10 Tips to Get More Time

 One client, a very successful businessman who was always running late, reluctantly agreed to try it for a week.
 To make sure he would arrive early, I asked him to write down in his calendar the time he needed to leave instead of the time he needed to be there.
-It wasn’t easy, but he succeeded in arriving ten minutes early for an appointment with a prospective client.
+It wasn’t easy, but he succeeded in arriving 10 minutes early for an appointment with a prospective client.
 He had a chance to sit, take in the surroundings, and compose his thoughts.
 So who has the advantage already?
 That short time gave him a sense of peacefulness and enabled him to relax and focus on the client.
 The lunch was a success.

 Another way to help you show up early is by under-promising.
-Instead of saying “I’ll be there in twenty minutes”, say thirty minutes.
+Instead of saying “I’ll be there in 20 minutes”, say 30 minutes.
 That way if you get stuck in traffic your client won’t be waiting around for you.
 A reserve of time gives you an opportunity to slow down, to think about who you are going to be talking to and what you are going to say.
 It is the sign of a true professional.

 6. Do One Thing at a Time

-Rushing around doing ten things at once is not efficient.
+Rushing around doing 10 things at once is not efficient.
 Give yourself permission to do one thing at a time.
 In reality, that’s all you can do so accept it and focus on doing one thing consciously and well.
 I hear you protesting that you have to do multiple tasks at once.
 Look at a typical busy day.
 You’re working on a report and the phone rings.
 You’re talking on the phone and looking at the report when someone comes up to interrupt you.
 Now you are doing three things at once.
 No wonder you feel exhausted at the end of the day.

 When I consciously did one thing at a time at the office, I felt in control instead of harried and put upon.
 It is obviously stressful to try to do more than one thing at a time, and there is nothing attractive about stressed-out people.
 You will miss great opportunities if you are too busy to see them.
 This week make a point of only doing one thing at a time.